valdese-net/vlp/src/pages/about.md

 </details>

 <details>
-<summary>Red Outer Loop</summary>
+<summary>Outer Loop</summary>

-- Intermediate (includes significant elevation changes)
+- Intermediate
-- 1.6 Miles
+- 2.0 Miles

 The beginning and end of the trail can be a little steep.
-There are many elevation changes throughout the trail.
+There are various elevation changes throughout the trail.

 </details>

 <details>
-<summary>Blue Loop</summary>
+<summary>Lakeside Loop</summary>

-- Very Steep
+- Easy-Moderate
-- 0.5 Miles (including all segments)
+- 0.6 Miles

-The trail takes you next to the water and down to Meditation Point.
+The trail takes you on a loop around the lake higher than the Meditation Point trail.

-For casual walkers, the Meditation Point trail is recommended instead.
 </details>

 <details>